millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide900.md

    ![](./images/900/image010.png)

 - Type __‘CMD’__.
 At the DOS prompt, navigate to the location where you extracted the files (cwallet.sso and tnsnames.ora).
 I suggest that you cut the file location from an explorer window to the desktop.
-It will save you typing in future steps.
-The directions from here will show the steps as if you stored the wallet in the location c:\adw-wallet
+It will save you typing in future steps.  __NOTE:__ The directions from here will show the steps as if you stored the wallet in the location c:\wallet

 - In the DOS window, type the command __‘cd c:\wallet’__ and hit return to execute.
-As a shortcut, type __‘cd ‘__ and then do a right click to paste the text on the clipboard.
+As a shortcut, type __‘cd ‘__ and then do a right click to paste the text on the clipboard from the previous step.

-- We will now copy the file cwallet.sso to the proper location for DV Desktop (__%HOMEPATH%\AppData\Local\DVDesktop\components\OBIS\DWCS__) to find.
-Execute the command,
+- We will now create the necessary directory location and copy the file cwallet.sso to the proper location for DV Desktop (__%HOMEPATH%\AppData\Local\DVDesktop\components\OBIS\DWCS__) to find.
+Execute the commands (one by one).
+If the directory has already been created, then skip the MKDIR command below and just COPY the wallet file.

    ```
+   MKDIR C:\%HOMEPATH%\AppData\Local\DVDesktop\components\OBIS\DWCS\
    COPY cwallet.sso C:\%HOMEPATH%\AppData\Local\DVDesktop\components\OBIS\DWCS\
    ```